-Once EMET is deployed, users can use the provided template files for configuration.
+Once EMET is deployed, Group Policy administrators can use the provided template files for configuration.
 The EMET.admx and EMET.adml files are located in the "Deployment\Group Policy Files" folder.
 These files must be copied onto \Windows\PolicyDefinitions and \Windows\PolicyDefinitions\en-US folders respectively.
-Once this is done, EMET system and application mitigation settings can be configured via Group Policy.
+Once this is done, EMET settings can be configured via Group Policy.

-There are three sets of policies that EMET exposes.
+There are several sets of policies that EMET exposes.
 Below is a description of each.
 More information can be found at the policy editor for each policy.